KustoszApp/kustoszapp.github.io/content/download.md

 docker run -p 127.0.0.1:8000:8000 quay.io/kustosz/app
 ```

 Open [localhost:8000/ui/](http://localhost:8000/ui/) in your web browser to access Kustosz.
-To log in, use credentials printed in container log after "Generated random login
+To log in, use credentials printed in container log after "You can log in with following credentials" line.
- credentials" line.

 You can find Kustosz source code in [GitHub organization](https://github.com/KustoszApp).